cjw9595/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Created with CodeSandbox

-This is a small tic-tac-toe game.
+This is a small tic-tac-toe game, a small React app.

 It can be lanched in VSCode with extension CodeSandbox.